jaodsilv/LifeHackingScripts/PromptEngineering/ClaudeProjects/ResumeTailoring/iterative-resume-tailoring-command.md

 print("# Step 12: Resume Tailoring - Suggesting Text Improvements for Professional Experience - Microsoft")
 ```

 ```
 suggest_text_improvements job_title:Infer seniority_level:senior section:"Professional Experience->Microsoft" is_ai:infer as_artifact:true notes:"Focus in the text itself and terminology.
 DO NOT sort anything yourself.
-Use the order above for the bullets and keep the original order within each category, this is to ease review."
+Use the order above for the bullets and keep the original order within each category, this is to ease review.
+I do not have more data with numbers other than what is already written, therefore you should not suggest any numbers."
 ```

 # Step 13: Resume Tailoring - Sorting Professional Experience - Microsoft